 - Aurélie Lhumeau at REDD+ Social & Environmental Standards

-I also welcome responses to these questions in the comments following this post, as well as any further suggestions for the report.
+I also welcome responses to these questions in the comments following this post.

 - Please explain why are REDD safeguards so important.
 What could go wrong if the safeguards are too weak?